The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 The Global EVRT is the brainchild of ESCP Europe Business School alumnus, Ben Pullen.
 Ben is a proud graduate of the MSc in Energy Management programme, an 18-month Master studied at the School’s London and Paris locations.
 It incorporates an International Seminar, Master thesis and a period of professional internship.

-We are delighted to announce that ESCP Europe Business School and its Research Centre for Energy Management (RCEM) will be taking part as Knowledge Partner at the 1st Emirates EVRT organised by Ben Pullen, Founder of the Global EVRT and MSc in Energy Management (MEM) Alumnus.
+We are delighted to announce that ESCP Europe Business School and its Energy Management Centre (EMC) will be taking part as Knowledge Partner at the 1st Emirates EVRT organised by Ben Pullen, Founder of the Global EVRT and MSc in Energy Management (MEM) Alumnus.